top of page

 has you inside it,

-I hear a song: it has you.
+the song I hear has you.

 I sit and eat my bread